aws-samples/sample-cfm-tips-mcp/README.md

-# CFM Tips - AWS Cost Optimization MCP Server
+# CFM Tips - Cost Optimization MCP Server

 A comprehensive Model Context Protocol (MCP) server for AWS cost analysis and optimization, designed to work seamlessly with Amazon Q CLI and other MCP-compatible clients.